Many studies have proven that meditation has numerous physiological benefits, including a study done at Harvard University.

 3 Classroom Meditation Activities for Students

-Concordia University-Portland suggests a few mindfulness meditation activities that can be easily taught to students such as the:
+Below you will find a few mindfulness meditation activities that can be easily taught to students.

 Using a timer and calming music is a great way to teach children the basic premise behind meditation and mindfulness.